-&lt;sup>3 This date can be changed by statutory instrument.
-It was changed to 15th February for the 2022-23 financial year by the Greater London Authority (Consolidated Council Tax Requirement Procedure) Regulations 2021/1278 and applied to the financial year beginning on 1st April 2022 only.
-Unless changed, the date is 1 February in the financial year preceding that to which the draft consolidated budget relates.
-No such change has been made for the 2023-24 financial year, and so the Mayor must conclude the preliminary budget stages and publish and present the draft budget to the Assembly on or before 1 February 2023.
+4 This date can be changed by statutory instrument.
+It was changed to 15th February 2024 for the 2024-25 financial year by the Greater London Authority (Consolidated Council Tax Requirement Procedure) Regulations 2023/1298 - noting these regulations apply to the financial year beginning on 1st April 2024 only.